readium/readium-css/docs/CSS09-default_fonts.md

 - Trebuchet MS
 - Verdana

 Those fonts are available on both Windows and MacOS/iOS so it would be a good idea to have at least 2 of them available in the typeface user setting.
+We are recommending extra options in the [Open Source and Libre Fonts](../docs/CSS10-libre_fonts.md#recommended-fonts-for-accessibility) though, in case you want to provide users with more specific fonts.

 More importantly, preference is a key factor, and implementers might want to give access to user-installed fonts if the platform allows.
 When doing research, some participants indeed emphasized they installed a specific font for dyslexia, and they want to be able to use it in the reading app as well.